x-vin/covidcures/docs/src/allopathic.md

 **With the Delta variant, the same kind of pattern of symptom progression and hypersensitivity response on the 8th day was observed only in unvaccinated patients (as described previously in the description of Dr. Chetty's 8th Day Therapy for the first and second waves).** (In fact, in South Africa, the vaccination campaign took off only after the third wave started, and so the vast majority of patients in the first and second waves were unvaccinated.) **The pattern of disease progression was different in vaccinated patients.**

-**Differences between disease presentation in unvaccinated and vaccinated patients:**
-In unvaccinated patients, the diseases progressed according to a similar timeline as in the first and second waves, with a potential hypersensitivity reaction in abotu 30-40 % of patients on the 8th day.
+**Differences between disease presentation in unvaccinated and vaccinated patients:** In unvaccinated patients, the diseases progressed according to a similar timeline as in the first and second waves, with a potential hypersensitivity reaction in abotu 30-40 % of patients on the 8th day.
 However the presenting symptoms have changed.
 The first wave was more respiratory, and the second wave was more gastrointestinal with the South African variant, and **with the Delta variant, the disease pathology reverted to being predominantly respiratory, with much more involvement of the upper respiratory tract and presentation with sinusitis and otitis, sore throats.
 In the third Delta wave, very few patients developed the persistent coughs that were prevalent in the first wave.
 The initial symptoms of the disease have evolved a little bit; the typical loss of smell and taste were not so common, but Dr. Chetty observed many patients present with these symptoms on the 8th day.
 Therefore these symptoms were used in the Delta variant wave to recognize the onset of the second phase of the illness.**

 **Treatment modality**:
-**In the first wave, both HCQ and Ivermectin had helped in the early viral phase** to decrease viral loads in patients that were severely ill.
+   - **In the first wave, both HCQ and Ivermectin had helped in the early viral phase** to decrease viral loads in patients that were severely ill.
 Unfortunately, these medicines weren't readily available to be used on almost every patient, and were used judiciously in those patients with severe body aches and other symptoms suggesting a high viral load.
 The HCQ and Ivermectin appeared to help curtail the symptoms and produce reasonable recovery in 2-3 days.

-**In the second wave, HCQ didn't appear to help at all in the early viral phase but Ivermectin was effective.**
+   - **In the second wave, HCQ didn't appear to help at all in the early viral phase but Ivermectin was effective.**

-**In the third wave and with the Delta variant, once more, the patients with high viral loads appeared to respond to HCQ, 200 mg, twice a day.
+   - **In the third wave and with the Delta variant, once more, the patients with high viral loads appeared to respond to HCQ, 200 mg, twice a day.
 In the second part of the illness, patients, as before, start to desaturate.
 In both the second and third waves, decrease in oxygen seemed to be delayed a little, but if treatment waited on the decrease in oxygen levels to appear, they missed the boat.
 So it became necessary to educate the patient about other symptoms that appeared on the 8th day, and present in time for treatment.
 One such commonest symptom was overwhelming fatigue, which was an important sign of deterioration into the second phase.
 With the Delta variant, coagulopathy was a lot more prevalent.**

-**In the first and second and also third waves, it was observed that if the hypersensitivity was curtailed very early and aggressively, that negated any further illness since patients didn't succumb into the hyperinflammatory phase of the illness and the hypercoagulopathy.
+   - **In the first and second and also third waves, it was observed that if the hypersensitivity was curtailed very early and aggressively, that negated any further illness since patients didn't succumb into the hyperinflammatory phase of the illness and the hypercoagulopathy.
 For those patients who presented late with the symptoms, or weren't treated appropriately or aggressively enough, the inflammatory markers were sky-high by the 11th day, and the patient began to present with hyperinflammatory symptoms and treatment with steroids becomes very important.
 Their D-dimer levels rose rapidly by the 13th or 14th day, even in those patients in which the other biomarkers were brought under control.
 Therefore it has become very important to anticoagulate patients in this Delta variant wave.**

-**Different disease pathology and progression, in the third / Delta variant wave, with vaccinated patients:**
-These patients presented a ""whole curve ball"" to what was seen with the unvaccinated patients, and especially patients who had taken the mRNA vaccine by Pfizer, as opposed to Johnson & Johnson's adenovirus vector DNA vaccine.
+**Different disease pathology and progression, in the third / Delta variant wave, with vaccinated patients:** These patients presented a "whole curve ball" to what was seen with the unvaccinated patients, and especially patients who had taken the mRNA vaccine by Pfizer, as opposed to Johnson & Johnson's adenovirus vector DNA vaccine.
 Patients who had taken the vaccines presented with unusual symptoms.
 With the J&J vaccines, the patients presented with very quick side effects like headaches and other side effects of vaccination, usually a day after vaccination, which took 3-4 days to subside. **However with the mRNA vaccines, a large proportion of patients developed Covid-like illness 7-10 days after vaccination, and presented with all the symptoms of Covid- body aches, sore throats, fever etc. Therefore it had become very important to know the vaccination status of patients and note the timeline of onset of illness from the vaccination itself.
 Strangely, these patients who developed Covid-like symptoms 7-10 days after vaccination would decline within 3-4 days of presenting with symptoms, and develop hypoxic illness, requiring hospitalization, very early on.** This was never seen with unvaccinated patients who had acquired the infection naturally.

-**From these observations and from the prior inference that the 8th day symptoms were in fact a reaction to the spike protein, Dr. Chetty concluded that the vaccinated patients who were presenting with symptoms 7-10 days after vaccination were, in fact, presenting on the equivalent of the 8th day of the timeline of their natural disease progression**, or in other words, the 1st day of Covid-like respiratory symptoms after vaccination was in fact the 8th day on the scale of the natural infection. **Thus, it was concluded that the patients who were presenting with desaturation on the 3rd or 4th day after presenting with symptoms were actually on the 12th or 13th day of the natural disease timeline, since the initial viral phase of the illness was now negated or precluded as these symptoms were not the result of infection but a ""spike protein illness"" induced in the body by the vaccines.** This illness or response to the spike proteins would, if left unchecked, devolve very quickly into a cytokine storm, coagulation problems anda other forms of hyperinflammation. **Therefore, the 8th Day Therapy, with antihistamines, Monteleukast, steroids and anticoagulants, was once again recruited to treat patients developing hypoxia and Covid-like symptoms 7-10 days post vaccination.
+**From these observations and from the prior inference that the 8th day symptoms were in fact a reaction to the spike protein, Dr. Chetty concluded that the vaccinated patients who were presenting with symptoms 7-10 days after vaccination were, in fact, presenting on the equivalent of the 8th day of the timeline of their natural disease progression**, or in other words, the 1st day of Covid-like respiratory symptoms after vaccination was in fact the 8th day on the scale of the natural infection. **Thus, it was concluded that the patients who were presenting with desaturation on the 3rd or 4th day after presenting with symptoms were actually on the 12th or 13th day of the natural disease timeline, since the initial viral phase of the illness was now negated or precluded as these symptoms were not the result of infection but a "spike protein illness" induced in the body by the vaccines.** This illness or response to the spike proteins would, if left unchecked, devolve very quickly into a cytokine storm, coagulation problems anda other forms of hyperinflammation. **Therefore, the 8th Day Therapy, with antihistamines, Monteleukast, steroids and anticoagulants, was once again recruited to treat patients developing hypoxia and Covid-like symptoms 7-10 days post vaccination.
 Moreover, their inflammation markers like CRP and interleukins were tested early on after presenting with symptoms, and this too was found to be useful.**

 **Those patients who presented with Covid symptoms over a month after vaccination were likely to be truly suffering from the breakthrough illness.** These patients, or a majority of them, did indeed follow the same natural disease progression timeline that was seen in unvaccinated patients.
 However there was a unique feature in the pathology of the breakthrough cases. **With some of these cases, perhaps a minority, the patient would look normal on the 8th day, and also on the 9th and 10th, but a few days after the 8th day, when everything seemed fine, the patient would unexpectedly desaturate.
 In these cases of delayed or deferred desaturation in some vaccinated Covid patients, the desaturation would be rapid and severe and seemed like the most severe of Covid cases that Dr. Chetty had classified.** Dr. Chetty therefore conferred with his colleagues in India, who had observed a similar odd evolution of disease pathology in their vaccinated patients, and it is inferred that in the vaccinated patients, the body had developed a measure of tolerance to the spike protein, which delayed the onset of the inflammation and hypersensitivity by a few days, until the initial tolerance was overcome.
 If they did react, the patients that had a propensity to react severely would react very severely.

 **Therefore it is crucial that the patients be triaged by their vaccination status and treated appropriately.
 Some of these severe infections may indeed be due to antibody dependent enhancement, as seen with animal models in the testing of these vaccines.**

 ### Typical duration of treatment:
-About 1-3 weeks for recovery and 1-4 weeks for completion of treatment course, if correctly treated using the protocol for the Delta variant
+About 1-3 weeks for recovery and 1-4 weeks for completion of treatment course, if correctly treated using the protocol for the Delta variant.

 ### Outcome:
 Effective mitigation of the Delta variant of Covid-19, with a nearly complete cure rate.

 ### Significant side effects:
-No significant side effects reported with therapeutic dosages
+No significant side effects reported with therapeutic dosages.

 ### Recommended quantity for stocking:
 Treatment can be undertaken only under doctor's guidance and supervision.